mzanwar/mzanwar.github.io/about.md

 $ whoami
 {% endhighlight %}

 Hello there!
 My name is Zeshan and I’m currently employed as a Software Engineer.
+I am building a revolutionary real-time streaming data denormalization engine in Kafka.

 I prefer simple explanations.
 I believe anything of complexity can be broken down into simpler [components][1].
 I'm also a big proponent on reasoning from first principles; removing facades to expose bare fundamental truths.
 Listen to [Elon Musk][2] talk about that.